Your horse requires special care in the winter in order to keep him healthy.

 It may be tempting to lock your horse in his stall throughout much of the winter, since the footing outside is slippery and the weather might be bad.
 However, when your horse is in his stall, he cannot move about like he normally would.

-Your horse’s circulation and digestive health may suffer as a result.
-Instead, make an effort to keep your horse moving, even if you have to hand walk him outside or turn him out in an indoor arena for a few hours each day.
+Your horse's circulation and digestive health may suffer as a result.
+Instead, make an effort to keep your horse moving and get his some fresh air, even if you have to hand walk him outside or turn him out in an indoor arena for a few hours each day if there is bad weather.

 Wintertime horse care requires hard work and dedication, but it can pay off with a healthy and happy horse.
 Just remember, spring will be here soon, and this winter will be a thing of the past.